Enzohjk224/Enzohjk224/README.md

 <blockquote>
 <p><i>
-“Sometimes there is a silver bullet for boosting software engineering productivity.
+“Sometimes there is a silver bullet for boosting software<br>
+engineering productivity.
 But you need to shoot the right person.”
 </i></p>